-[Section 94 inserted by No. 68 of 2004 s.
+[Section 94 inserted: No. 68 of 2004 s.
 29.]

 95. Continuing offences

 (1) Where an offence is committed by a person by reason of the contravention of a provision of this Act under which the person is required or directed to do any act or thing, or to refrain from doing any act or thing, that offence is deemed to continue so long as the act or thing so required or directed remains undone, or continues to be done, as the case may be.